What You Should Know About This Degree

 - Does this program offer the concentration I want?
 If you are interested in preparing for a specific job within homeland security, such as counterterrorism, emergency management, or cybersecurity, you should seek out a program that offers a concentration in that area.

 - Does the program require a thesis?
 Some master’s programs (usually Master of Science degrees) include a thesis project as a requirement for graduation.
-Theses are usually research-focused, and are especially valuable for individuals who are planning on getting a doctoral degree.
+Theses are usually research-focused, and they are especially valuable for individuals who are planning on getting a doctoral degree.

 In addition to researching the program’s curriculum and outcomes, be sure to explore the application process and financial aid options.
 This information is usually available on the school’s website, or you can contact their admissions and financial aid departments directly if you have any questions.
 Financial aid options typically include loans, scholarships, assistantships, and tuition assistance from your employer.